Follow the steps on this page to apply for a bond refund.

 If the tenant or landlord has passed away

-If the tenant or landlord has died, their appointed executor or administrator must sign the bond refund form.
+If the tenant or landlord has died, their appointed executor or administrator must contact us to organise a bond refund.

 We will need: